 We are asked so many times “What is the best cenote to visit from Playa Del Carmen?” and we always tell everyone “Cenote El Jardin Del Eden” (Garden of Eden).
 Here is why.

-Some cenotes are in caves and some the roofs have collapsed and the water is exposed to the sun and open air.
+Some cenotes are in caves and some cenotes have had the roofs have collapse and the water is exposed to the sun and open air.
 This cenote is open and makes for a lush surrounding area with plants growing in the water and all the rocks covered in green moss.
 This makes it extra special to snorkel and see the underwater world.
-The water quality is very clear so we do recommend bringing your own snorkels.
+The water quality is very clear, so we do recommend bringing your own snorkels.

 In the middle of the cenote are rocks that once were part of the roof and now are submerged about 1 foot underwater.
 This make for a nice place to rest.
 While you sit there you will notice little fish that come up to you, especially your feet and eat the dead skin.
-It is the same fish as the “fish spas” on 5th Avenue in Playa.
 It does not hurt, only tickles.
 When you are moving around the fish do not bother you.

 Divers use this cenote because there are caves that extend deep under the ground.
 You will see them here but they are off diving and not in the normal swimming area.